Larry King Fast Facts

-(CNN)Here's a look at the life of talk-show host Larry King, who has done more than 30,000 interviews, including every president from Gerald Ford to Barack Obama.
+(CNN)Here's a look at the life of talk-show host Larry King, who has conducted more than 30,000 interviews, including sitting presidents from Gerald Ford to Barack Obama.

 Personal: